ktaylor63/southeast/site/content/endangered-species-act/index.md

 ### Other Federal Agencies

-Section 7 of the Endangered Species Act calls upon the entire United States Federal Government to participate in the conservation of species listed as threatened and endangered.
-When Federal agencies work together, we can reduce cost to taxpayers and increase overall positive impacts for wildlife and habitats.
+Section 7 of the ESA calls upon the entire U.S. federal government to participate in the conservation of species listed as threatened and endangered.
+Federal agencies working together, reduce costs to taxpayers and increase overall positive impacts for wildlife and habitats.

-One of the primary ways this is done is when Federal agencies  undergo “consultation” with the U.S. Fish and Wildlife Service to make sure the projects they carry out do not threaten, or “jeopardize,” the continued existence of protected species.
+Federal agencies consult with the Service to make sure the projects they carry out do not jeopardize the continued existence of protected species.
 Agencies can make modifications to the way they carry out business in order to support the conservation of threatened and endangered species.

 ## 40 Years at the Forefront of Wildlife Conservation